Wolf: Reproduction

 Wolves are monogamous, mated pairs usually remaining together for life.
 Should one of the pair die, another mate is found quickly.
 With wolves in the wild, inbreeding does not occur where outbreeding is possible.
 Wolves become mature at the age of two years and sexually mature from the age of three years.
 The age of first breeding in wolves depends largely on environmental factors: when food is plentiful, or when wolf populations are heavily managed, wolves can rear pups at younger ages to better exploit abundant resources.
 Females are capable of producing pups every year, one litter annually being the average.
 Oestrus and rut begin in the second half of winter and lasts for two weeks.

 Dens are usually constructed for pups during the summer period.
 When building dens, females make use of natural shelters like fissures in rocks, cliffs overhanging riverbanks and holes thickly covered by vegetation.
 Sometimes, the den is the appropriated burrow of smaller animals such as foxes, badgers or marmots.
 An appropriated den is often widened and partly remade.
 On rare occasions, female wolves dig burrows themselves, which are usually small and short with one to three openings.
 The den is usually constructed not more than 500 m away from a water source.
 It typically faces southwards where it can be better warmed by sunlight exposure, and the snow can thaw more quickly.
 Resting places, play areas for the pups, and food remains are commonly found around wolf dens.
 The odor of urine and rotting food emanating from the denning area often attracts scavenging birds like magpies and ravens.
-Though they mostly avoid areas within human sight, wolves have been known to nest near domiciles, paved roads and railways.
+Though they mostly avoid areas within human sight, wolves have been known to nest near homes, paved roads and railways.
 During pregnancy, female wolves remain in a den located away from the peripheral zone of their territories, where violent encounters with other packs are less likely to occur.